jayesh-durge/Cognify/web-dashboard/README.md

 VITE_FIREBASE_MEASUREMENT_ID=your_measurement_id
 ```

-**To get your Firebase credentials:**
+**Get your Firebase credentials:**
 1. Go to [Firebase Console](https://console.firebase.google.com/)
-2. Select your project or create a new one
+2. Select your project (or create new)
-3. Go to Project Settings > General
+3. Go to Project Settings → General
-4. Scroll down to "Your apps" and click on the web app icon
+4. Scroll to "Your apps" and select/create a web app
 5. Copy the configuration values

 ### 3. Enable Firebase Services